neu-cs2100/fa25-hw5-biometrics-handout/README.md

 - Calculate match accuracy as a percentage
 - Allow authentication based on a threshold match percentage

+## Data
+- We have a number of text files under the `data` folder.
+- `Original.txt` will be the main fingerprint.
+- `User1.txt`, `User2.txt` and so on will be fingerprints of different users (other than oringinal).
+- `variation1.txt`, `variation2.txt` and so on are different variations of `Original.txt`, to be used for testing error threshold.

 ## Getting Started

 ### Required Files